Rainyan/userscript-twitch-vod-accurate-timestamps/README.md

 1) **Register a [new Twitch app here](https://dev.twitch.tv/console/apps/create)**

+> [!NOTE]
-Note that your app name will have to be unique, and it cannot contain the word "Twitch".
+> Your app name will have to be unique, and it cannot contain the word "Twitch".

 You can fill the redirect URI as `http://localhost`, and set the category as "Browser Extension".